oliviodare/oliviodare.com/pubs.md

 ---

 ## journalistic pubs
-Interview (2020). “[JOTE in conversation with researchers: Daniël Lakens.
+Interview (2020). “<a href="https://www.jtrialerror.com/2020/05/31/jote-in-conversation-with-researchers-daniel-lakens-whose-fault-is-it-that-science-is-irreproducible-and-who-the-heck-are-metascienists/" target="_blank">JOTE in conversation with researchers: Daniël Lakens.
 Whose fault is it that science is irreproducible?
-And who the heck are metascientists?](https://www.jtrialerror.com/2020/05/31/jote-in-conversation-with-researchers-daniel-lakens-whose-fault-is-it-that-science-is-irreproducible-and-who-the-heck-are-metascienists/)” _Journal of Trial and Error_.
+And who the heck are metascientists?</a>” _Journal of Trial and Error_.

-Interview (2020). “[JOTE in conversation with researchers.
+Interview (2020). “<a href="https://www.jtrialerror.com/2020/03/05/jote-in-conversation-with-researchers-how-does-failure-arise-how-do-you-deal-with-it-lea-roumazeilles/" target="_blank">JOTE in conversation with researchers.
 How does failure arise?
-How do you deal with it? – Léa Roumazeilles.](https://www.jtrialerror.com/2020/03/05/jote-in-conversation-with-researchers-how-does-failure-arise-how-do-you-deal-with-it-lea-roumazeilles/)” _Journal of Trial and Error_.
+How do you deal with it? – Léa Roumazeilles.</a>” _Journal of Trial and Error_.

-Blogpost (2020). “[Open Science Symposium – Starting off with the Natural Sciences.](https://openscience-utrecht.com/open-science-symposium-starting-off-with-the-natural-sciences/)” _Blog: the Road to Open Science_, Open Science Community Utrecht.
+Blogpost (2020). “<a href="https://openscience-utrecht.com/open-science-symposium-starting-off-with-the-natural-sciences/" target="_blank">Open Science Symposium – Starting off with the Natural Sciences.</a>” _Blog: the Road to Open Science_, Open Science Community Utrecht.

-Editorial, with Martijn van der Meer (2019). “[Are we facing a bigger monster?
-The Journal of Trial and Error visits Cambridge.](https://www.jtrialerror.com/2019/09/30/are-we-facing-a-bigger-monster-the-journal-of-trial-and-error-visits-cambridge/)” _Journal of Trial and Error_.
+Editorial, with Martijn van der Meer (2019). “<a href="https://www.jtrialerror.com/2019/09/30/are-we-facing-a-bigger-monster-the-journal-of-trial-and-error-visits-cambridge/" target="_blank">Are we facing a bigger monster?
+The Journal of Trial and Error visits Cambridge.</a>” _Journal of Trial and Error_.

 Blogpost (2020).
 “Holanda Abierta.”
 Post in blog of association ‘Científicos Españoles en los Países Bajos/Spanish Scientists in the Netherlands (CENL/SWNL)’.